stephenverderame/cpp_book/src/functional/lambdas.md

 cap; // 20
 ```

 A better way to capture variables is by *init-capture*.
 This method allows you to move variables into the closure along with making it very clear how each variable is captured.
 It uses the syntax `<name> = <expression>` where `<name>` is the name of the variable within the closure that will store the result of `<expression>`.
-This variable is created by move or copy constructing a new instance of the same type of the result of `<expression>`.
+This variable is created by move or copy constructing a new instance of the result of `<expression>`.

 ```C++
 std::unique_ptr<Person> pp;